pablebe/gensvs_eval/README.md

 This python-script was adapted from [4] and can be used to task-specifically finetune the vocoder-based BigVGAN for singing voice separation.
 ### Inference

-## 01_objective_evaluation
+## 01_evaluation_and_correlation
 Contains the code to compute all objective evaluation metrics and all *.csv files of the evaluated objective audio quality metrics.

-Note: to compute ViSQOL metrics the ViSQOL API from [4] has to be installed locally.
+Note: to compute ViSQOL metrics the ViSQOL API from <url>https://github.com/google/visqol</url> has to be installed locally.

-## 02_subjective_evaluation
 This folder contains the DMOS data collected with a degradation category rating. \n It also contains code to analyze the listening test results.
-This folder contains the DMOS data collected with a degradation category rating. \n It also contains code to analyze the listening test results.

-## 03_correlation_analysis
+It also allows to reproduce the correlation analysis results of the paper.

-## 04_audio_examples
+## 03_audio_examples
 12 audio examples of each model can be found in this folder.

 ## env_info